-In the foundation stage Computing curriculum is taught through the specific area of Understanding the World (Technology).
-The children are taught in small groups and use their experience during role play situations.
-The foundation stage encourages the children to experience Computing through real life situations such as using household equipment (toy irons, microwaves, vacuum cleaners etc) as well as toys to explore the wider world (metal detectors).
+At Lammack, children in the Foundation Stage explore different technologies through Understanding the World.
+The foundation stage encourages the children to experience Computing through real life situations such as using household equipment (toy irons, microwaves and vacuum cleaners) as well as toys to explore the wider world (metal detectors).
 The children are encouraged to use cameras to record their activities.
 Children are encouraged to experiment both inside and outside using equipment e.g. walkie talkies and mobile phones.